 Network providers commonly implement Frame Relay for voice (VoFR) and data as an encapsulation technique, used between local area networks (LANs) over a wide area network (WAN).
 Each end-user gets a private line (or leased line) to a Frame Relay node.
 The Frame Relay network handles the transmission over a frequently-changing path transparent to all end-user extensively-used WAN protocols.
 It is less expensive than leased lines and that is one reason for its popularity.
 The extreme simplicity of configuring user equipment in a Frame Relay network offers another reason for Frame Relay's popularity.

-With the advent of Ethernet over fiber optics, MPLSVPN and dedicated broadband services such as cable modem and DSL, the end may loom for the Frame Relay protocol and encapsulation.[citation needed] However many rural areas remain lacking DSL and cable modem services.
+With the advent of Ethernet over fiber optics, MPLS, VPN and dedicated broadband services such as cable modem and DSL, the end may loom for the Frame Relay protocol and encapsulation.[citation needed] However many rural areas remain lacking DSL and cable modem services.
 In such cases the least expensive type of non-dial-up connection remains a 64-kbit/s frame-relay line.
 Thus a retail chain, for instance, may use Frame Relay for connecting rural stores into their corporate WAN.

 DNS